Las Casas Filipinas de Acuzar Day Tour – Thoughts and Tips

 Where to Eat

 There are three restaurants in the vicinity that serve a variety of Philippine and international food.
-But they are quite expensive.
+However, they are quite expensive.
 Unfortunately, there are no cheaper alternatives since the site is located on a peninsula at the far end of a small village.
-Rice meals range from ₱350 to ₱400, while ala carte dishes that serve two range from ₱350 to ₱700.
+Set meals cost around ₱350 to ₱380, while ala carte dishes range from ₱400 to ₱700.

-Moreover, during non-peak hours menu options are limited and it can take 30-45 minutes for meals to be served.
+Moreover, during non-peak hours menu options are limited.
+It can take between 30-45 minutes for meals to be served.
 Placing an advance order prior to exploring the site is advisable.

-Las Casas Filipinas de Acuzar is a perfect getaway for culture vultures and sun seekers because it is conveniently located along Bagac Bay.
-If you arrive at the site early, you can do the walking tour in the morning, explore the mansions beyond the lake, then lounge by the beach in the afternoon.
+Las Casas Filipinas de Acuzar is not just a treat for culture vultures, it’s also perfect for sun seekers.
+Fronting Bagac Bay, guests can enjoy some beach time after exploring the mansions.
+If you arrive at the site early, you can do the walking tour in the morning, then lounge by the beach in the afternoon.

-The regular day tours cost ₱1,500 per person.
+The regular day tour costs ₱1,500 per person.
 This includes admission to the site, guided tours, and refreshments.
 Visit Las Casas Filipinas de Acuzar for updated rates.
 You can also contact their Manila office at these numbers, 63 (02) 877-4501 to 02 or 0917-872-9361.
 Occasionally, the site also offers day tour promos on metrodeal.com.

 A free shuttle goes around the site which is very convenient since it gets quite hot by midday.
 The jeepney makes its rounds continuously and the waiting time is between 5 to 10 minutes.